metamath/lamp-guide/docs/index.md

 > Click on unify.

-The final `syl` step has a symbol "~"; this means that this particular statement is justified, but it depends on something else that is not transitively justified.
+The final `syl` step has a symbol "~"; this means that this particular step is justified on its own, but it depends on something else that is not transitively justified.
 You can click on the **P** marker after `syl` to see that `syl` depends on two other statements, `syl.1` and `1`, and uses `ax-mp` with